-If you have changed your mind after taking the abortion pill there is a chance you can save your pregnancy.
-An antidote is available to work to stop the effects of the abortion pill.
-It is not uncommon for a woman to have feelings of regret after taking the abortion pill.
-At Cornerstone Pregnancy Services we can help you learn everything you need to know about the Abortion Pill Reversal procedure and where you can get the help you need in your local community.
+If you have changed your mind after taking the abortion pill, there is a chance you can still save your pregnancy.
+We provide a treatment to stop the effects of the abortion pill.
+Women often have feelings of regret after taking the abortion pill, but we can help.
+Contact Cornerstone Pregnancy Services for help right away or call the APR helpline 877.558.0333 and website.
+Also, we can help you learn everything you need to know about the Abortion Pill Reversal procedure, so that all your questions are answered.

 FAQ Abortion Pill Reversal

 What is abortion pill reversal?

 Abortion Pill reversal is a treatment used to reverse the effects of the chemical abortion process (medication abortion, abortion pill, medical abortion, RU-486) .
 If you regret starting a chemical abortion, the abortion pill reversal offers a second chance to choose life.
 There is hope and help available for any woman who changes her mind and decides to continue her pregnancy.
 You can get help at the APR helpline 877.558.0333 and website.

 What should a woman do if she wants to reverse her chemical abortion?